alem-platform/sprint-sql/story01/hello-sql/README.md

    Let's create your first SQL program

-   1. Create a js file named `hello-sql.sql `
+   - Create a sql file named `hello-sql.sql `

    ```sh
    echo 'SELECT "Hello SQL!";' > hello-sql.sql
    ```

-   2. Test your query
+   - Test your query

    ```sh
    sqlite3 welcome.db < hello-sql.sql
    ```

-   3. You should see the message on your console
+   - You should see the message on your console

    ```sh
    Hello SQL!